niplav/site/against_applause.md

 Conclusion
 ----------

 Due to the arguments discussed above, it could be worthwhile to experiment with classical concerts by organising special events where applause is prohibited.
 While it could carry some problems, there exists a possibility of gaining a more pure experience of the music by allowing it to stay in the mind of the listeners for some time without being interrupted by loud applause.
+Research into how applause develops and disappears (e.g. [Mann et al.
+2013](./doc/against_applause/the_dynamics_of_audience_applause_mann_et_al_2013.pdf "The dynamics of audience applause")) could help determine how to prevent applause from arising in the first place.

 External Links
 ---------------